Haematology and Oncology

 At the Comprehensive Cancer Center Ulm (CCCU), patients benefit from new research findings.
 For each case of illness, an interdisciplinary team of physicians devises the best possible treatment plan.

 An evaluation panel of German Cancer Aid attested the excellent patient care and oncological research performed at the Centre at Ulm University Hospital.
-The CCCU may now refer to itself as a "Oncological Centre of Excellence" - one of just 13 German oncology centres that received funding.
+The CCCU may now refer to itself as an "Oncological Centre of Excellence" - one of just 13 German oncology centres that received funding.
 Another important advantage of the CCCU: patients can participate in clinical studies.

 Big Data has also become a part of Ulm University's cancer medicine.
 The genetic profiles of 1,500 patients of the German-Austrian AML study group serve as knowledge database: when physicians enter age, genetic profile and clinical data of new patients they receive survival analyses for different therapies.
 Ulm University Hospital also contributes to the development of a database with more than 10,000 records.
 The collaborative project HARMONY with 51 partners from 11 countries receives a total of €40 million in funding from the Innovative Medicine Initiative.